cdl-saarland/CGO17_ArtifactEvaluation/README.md

 # Customization and reusability

-The C/C++ compiler with Polly build-in that is by default created in `toolchain/llvm_obj/bin` can be used on other C/C++ benchmarks to evaluate the effects there.
+The `clang` C/C++ compiler with Polly support that is by default created in `toolchain/llvm_obj/bin` can be used on other C/C++ benchmarks to evaluate the effects there.
 Details (including compiler flags) to reproduce all experiments are listed at the end of this document.